noahehall/multicloud/providers/aws/services/mgmtGovernance/ssm-systemsManager.md

 ### CloudWatch

-- events for tracking state and changes
+- logs for tracking state and changes
+- events for notifications when patterns/specific actions take place

 ### CloudFormation